 The splendiferous Skagen.
 Now, that’s a place of sightseeing in Denmark for the types classified as freethinkers and artsy-craftsy.
-For long, Skagen has been a stopover for poets, painters and of course, those who love to discover their inner soul.
+For a long, Skagen has been a stopover for poets, painters, and of course, those who love to discover their inner souls.

-Sounds more like a name of a Norse God but no!
+Sounds more like the name of a Norse god, but no!
 Odense is a civil jewel right in Denmark and one of the most popular and best places to visit in Denmark, especially for those who are touring the country with their children.

 There’s more than monuments and exhibitions honoring Hans.
 From Egeskov Castle’s trenches to gorgeous turrets, from strikingly beautiful Scandinavian low-rise homes to King Canute’s tomb – this Danish town is one of the most famous Denmark tourist attractions.